-Faux microfiber towels have larger fibers and are more abrasive than real ones.
-Just like regular bath towels, they pull and snag hair strands.
+Faux microfiber hair towels have larger fibers and are more abrasive than real microfiber hair towels.
+Just like regular cotton bath towels, they pull, snag and tear at hair strands.

-Microfiber fabric should be soft and ultra-smooth, anything less is an imposter.
-Luckily, the Turbie Towel is made with a 100% authentic microfiber material.
+Microfiber hair towel fabric should be soft and ultra-smooth, anything less is a fake.
+Luckily, the Turbie Towel is made with a 100% authentic microfiber material!

 Using a Cotton T-Shirt on Wet Hair

 The cotton used for bed sheets and pillowcases is way more coarse than cotton used for clothing.
-Similar to microfiber towels for hair, cotton t-shirts are soft and don’t catch on to hair or cause breakage.
-Also, the fibers in cotton t-shirts are woven closer together, so they absorb water without overdrying strands.
+Similar to microfiber towels for hair, cotton t-shirts are soft and don’t catch on the hair strands or cause breakage.
+Also, the fibers in cotton t-shirts are woven closer together, so they absorb water without over-drying your hair.

 How to Properly Dry Hair with a T-Shirt

-Now that you're all caught up on the benefits of using cotton to dry your hair, we thought we’d give you a few pointers on how to properly dry your hair using a cotton t-shirt:
+Now that the secret to using a cotton t-shirt to dry your hair is out, we thought we’d give you a few pointers on how to properly use this hack to dry your hair.

-- First, take a clean t-shirt and gently squeeze excess water out of hair.
-Try not to wring or vigorously rub your hair.
+- Use a clean cotton t-shirt and gently squeeze excess water out of your hair.
+Try not to wring or vigorously rub the strands.

-- Next, place your head in the opening of the t-shirt and press your hair to soak up water.
+- Place your head in the opening of the cotton t-shirt and press your hair to soak up water.

 - For fine hair, keep hair wrapped for 10 to 15 minutes.
-For thick curly or coily hair, leave covered for 20 to 25 minutes.
+For thick, curly hair, leave covered for 20 to 25 minutes.

-- Undo your t-shirt wrap and reveal frizz-free and manageable hair!
+- Undo your cotton t-shirt hair wrap and reveal frizz-free and manageable hair!